Serving our community since 1932

 3 February 1931

 After the devastating earthquake in Napier, Amateur Radio operators provided essential communications between Napier and Wellington.
-Comms: Morse code and AM (Amplitude Modulation) thought it might be nice to add the type of equipment/tech that the team was using at particular points in history.
+Comms: Morse code and AM (Amplitude Modulation).

 February 1932